OpenSwitchNOS/openswitch-ops-docs/quick-start.md

 ```

 ## Build system and development environment
 After following the above instructions, the newly created Ubuntu VM has been fully installed with the OpenSwith Build System and Development Environment.
 The OpenSwitch Build System creates and maintains a Git repository that is cloned to `~/ops-build`.
 The Git repository contains a subset of the project's source files.
-For details on how to manage it, see the [Develop on OpenSwitch](develop-on-openswitch) guide.

 ## Developing for OpenSwitch resources